 Attention English-learners!
 If you are connected to the Internet, you are never far from some amazing places to practice and improve your English!
 Let this collection of links from students and teachers be your gateway to improved English in the real world.
 (Remember that the virtual world is always changing, and sometimes dangerous–see “NOTES” at the bottom of this page.)
-At the moment, you’ll find tons of links on our old site: http://www.krigline.com/learner_links.htm (In China, my old website had a mirror at www.krigline.com.cn, but it seems to have disappeared in 2018.
+At the moment, you’ll find tons of links on our old site: http://www.krigline.com/learner_links.htm (In China, my old website had a mirror at www.krigline.com.cn, but it disappeared in 2018.
 If you are trying to reach a particular page, REMOVE “.cn” and be sure all letters are lower case, not capitals.)

 But while we work to test those links and add them to EFLsuccess, try these: [♥ means “favorite”]

 - ♥ http://www.grammarcheck.net/infographics/ Added in 2016, this pages links you to “infographics” (a cool mix of text and art) to cover some great topics, like basic writing tips, misunderstood words and idioms, resume writing, how to study a foreign language, and much more.
 The broader website has even more to offer both students and teachers!

 - ♥ http://www.englishclub.com/ For students and teachers, this free site has English lessons, interactive pages, forums, games, chat, penpals links and more.
 There is also a page with extra links to Chinese sites related to English learning and teaching

 - ♥ http://www.usinfo.pl/zoom/ If you want to read about America, try ZOOM, a monthly magazine for English-learners from the US Embassy in Warsaw.
 You can even get a subscription to these colorful, informative, easy-to-read publications.